effektif/user-docs/docs/chapters/introduction.rst

 - Get rid of miscommunications during handovers
 - Traceability (who did what)
 - Clarity (who has to do what)
-- Agility (processes are easier to change than software)
+- Agility (processes are easier to change than software).